 Understanding the difference between stateless and stateful firewalls helps you grasp how router firewalls protect your network.

-Stateless Firewalls
+Stateless firewalls

 - Basic packet filtering: Stateless firewalls inspect packets independently, without context.